Louise Farrenc: Life and career

 Born Jeanne-Louise Dumont in Paris, she was the daughter of Jacques-Edme Dumont, a successful sculptor, and sister to Auguste Dumont, also a sculptor.
 She began piano studies at an early age with Cecile Soria, a former student of Muzio Clementi.
 When it became clear that she had the ability to become a professional pianist she was given lessons by such masters as Ignaz Moscheles and Johann Nepomuk Hummel, and, given the talent she showed as a composer, her parents decided to let her, in 1819 at the age of fifteen, study composition with Anton Reicha, the composition teacher at the Conservatoire de Paris.
 However, she was taught through private lessons as women were forbidden to enroll in the traditional composition classes at that time.
 In 1821 she married Aristide Farrenc, a flute student ten years her senior, who performed at some of the concerts regularly given at the artists' colony of the Sorbonne, where Louise's family lived.
 Following her marriage, Farrenc interrupted her studies to give concerts throughout France with her husband.
 He, however, soon grew tired of the concert life and, with her help, opened a publishing house in Paris, which, as Éditions Farrenc, became one of France's leading music publishers for nearly 40 years.

-In Paris, Farrenc returned to her studies with Reicha, after which she re-embarked on a concert career, briefly interrupted in 1826 when she gave birth to a daughter, Victorine, who also became a concert pianist but who died in 1859 aged thirty-three.
+In Paris, Farrenc returned to her studies with Reicha, after which she re-embarked on a concert career, briefly interrupted in 1826 when she gave birth to a daughter, Victorine, who also became a concert pianist but who died in 1859 aged thirty-two.
 In the 1830s, Farrenc gained considerable fame as a performer and her reputation was such that in 1842 she was appointed to the permanent position of Professor of Piano at the Paris Conservatory, a position she held for thirty years and one which was among the most prestigious in Europe.
-In fact, Farrenc was the only woman to hold the esteemed position and rank at the Paris Conservatory throughout the 19th century.
+Farrenc was the only woman to hold the esteemed position and rank at the Paris Conservatory throughout the 19th century.
 Accounts of the time record that she was an excellent instructor, with many of her students graduating with first prizes and becoming professional musicians.
 Despite this, Farrenc was paid less than her male counterparts for nearly a decade.
 Only after the triumphant premiere of her nonet, at which the famous violinist Joseph Joachim took part, did she demand and receive equal pay.
 Besides her teaching and performing career, she also produced and edited an influential book, Le Trésor des pianistes, about early music performance style, and was twice awarded the Prix Chartier of the Académie des Beaux-Arts, in 1861 and 1869.